secretGeek/today-i-learned-staging/readme.md

 - [TIL.secretGeek.net](https://TIL.secretGeek.net/)
 - [HTML Source repo](https://github.com/secretGeek/today-i-learned)
 - [Markdown Source repo](https://github.com/secretGeek/today-i-learned-staging)
-- Generated with [clowncar🤡🚗](https://github.com/secretGeek/clowncar), markdown conversion by [markdig](https://github.com/lunet-io/markdig)
+- This site is generated with [clowncar🤡🚗](https://github.com/secretGeek/clowncar), with markdown conversion by [markdig](https://github.com/lunet-io/markdig)

 ## Guidelines

-Each page included within this site should be a factoids that you **expect to refer to again**.
+Each page included within this site should be a factoid that you **expect to refer to again**.

-Hence, any factoid that is merely "Well that's interesting!" but would *never* be referenced again is NOT wanted here.
-So they mostly end up being technical things (though the [concepts](concepts/01_summary.md) category is somewhat of an exception).
+Hence, any factoid that is merely "Well that's interesting!" but would *never* be referenced again is "trivia" and NOT wanted here.
+So they mostly end up being technical things (though the [concepts](concepts/01_summary.md) category is an exception).

 The folder structure means things are categorised by ONE main topic, not tagged with endless topics/subtopics.